Our history, Charter and Byelaws

 1848 Royal Gold Medal instituted by Queen Victoria.

 1837 Awarded Royal Charter.
 Much of our early work was concerned with formulating rules for fees, practice and conduct.

 1834 Institute of British Architects founded.

 The Royal Institute of British Architects was granted its Royal Charter in 1837 by the Privy Council under King William IV.
 Supplemental Charters were granted in 1887, 1909 and 1925.
 These were subsequently revoked and replaced by a single Charter in 1971.
 Minor amendments have been made from time to time since then.

-The purpose of the Royal Institute was set out in the original nineteenth century Charter and remains true to this day:
+The purpose of the Royal Institute was set out in the original 19th century Charter, after revision in the 1971 Supplemental Charter, remains true to this day: